mvolkert/EXIFnaming/README.md

 <!---[![codecov](https://codecov.io/gh/mvolkert/EXIFnaming/branch/master/graph/badge.svg)](https://codecov.io/gh/mvolkert/EXIFnaming)--->
 <!---![GitHub contributors](https://img.shields.io/github/contributors/mvolkert/EXIFnaming)--->

-Renaming/Ordering/Modifying Photos using EXIF tool https://sno.phy.queensu.ca/~phil/exiftool/.
+Renaming/Ordering/Modifying Photos using exiftool (https://exiftool.org/).
-"exiftool.exe" has to be copied to "EXIFnaming/helpers/exiftool.exe".

 Developed for Panasonic Lumix TZ101 but other models may also work.
 You are free to contact me for verifying the support of your Camera model.